 So today, I say thank you.
-Thank you to everyone who has helped us get to three years–our clients, our collaborators, our matchmakers, my mentors, my friends.
+Thank you to everyone who has helped us get to three years–our clients, our collaborators, our Publishing Consultants, my mentors, my friends.

 I send love to each and every book that we’ve helped birth into the world, with the hope that it reaches every reader who needs to hear its message.